finkoslo/express-mongo-functional/README.md

 A Future has this beautiful trait that it can have two states, either an error or some result.
 To access the result, we run and `S.map` on it.
 If the future was an error, the S.map is ignored, just like if it was an empty `Array` and sends the error to the error handler which sends a proper error message to the client.
 This means that your don't have to worry about error handling all over your code, you just handle the error where the error can occur, and you can trust that the error is handled by the error handler.

-Here is a unreal example of how the `deleteMany` might be implemented, just to show how it's done.
+Here is a fictive example of how the `deleteMany` might be implemented, just to show how it's done.
 ```JavaScript
 const deleteMany = collection => findQuery => options =>
   S.chain